aliciagarciasierra/aliciagarciasierra.github.io/_pages/projects.md

 · Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process. _Under Review_

 · Liberal and Radical Equality of Opportunity (with Michael Grätz)

+.
+Does Education Moderate the Impact of Genes on Life Chances?
+Evidence from the 1944 educational reform in the United Kingdom. (with Michael Grätz)

 · The Effect of Parental In-Work Poverty on Child Development.